nhsconnect/ITK3-Messaging-Distribution/pages/explore/messaging_overview.md

 ## Pre-Requisites for FHIR ITK3 Messaging Solutions ##

-There are some pre-requisites for the used of ITK3 which are detailed below.
+There are some pre-requisites for the use of the ITK3 Messaging Distribution specification which are detailed below.

-## ITK3 Messaging Requirements ##
+## ITK3 Messaging Distribution Requirements ##

 - SHALL support HL7 FHIR STU3.
 - SHALL Implement ITK Sender and/or Receiver Responsibilities as per [ITK Sender and Receiver Requirements ](explore_snd&rec_req.html).